 Break housing is a great option for international students, athletes, out-of-state students, working students and others who need to remain on campus during breaks when residence halls close.

 Chemical-free lifestyle residents agree to abstain from use of alcohol or drugs on- or off- campus.

 Quiet living lifestyle residents agree to a quiet environment conducive to sleep and study.

 Gender-inclusive housing allows for students across the gender spectrum to live together.

-Binghamton's Residential Life program offers a variety of living styles and options, including traditional corridor-style rooms, suites, and apartments.
-We also offer special living options such as Chemical-Free and Break Housing.
+Binghamton's Residential Life program offers a variety of living styles and options, including traditional corridor-style rooms, suites and apartments.

 Newing College is a corridor-style community featuring semi-private gender-specific bathrooms assigned to and shared by every three rooms.